Caltech-AMBER/obelisk/README.md

 ```
 where you replace eventX with the correct number.
 You can see these by looking at `/dev/input/`.

+The joystick must be plugged in when the docker container is entered so the input is mounted.

 Then you may need to change the permissions for the joystick:
 ```
 sudo chmod 666 /dev/input/eventX